iqtree/iqtree.github.io/doc/Complex-Models.md

 ### Quick usages

 Make sure that you have IQ-TREE [version 2.2.0.7.mix](https://github.com/iqtree/iqtree2/releases/tag/v2.2.0.7.mx).
 The MAST model is executed by adding `+T` to the model option (`-m`) and providing a newick file with multiple trees by the option (`-te`).
-For example if one wants to fit a MAST model with 3 topologies contained in `trees.nwk` in conjunction with the `GTR` model to sequences in `data.fst`, one would use the following command:
+For example if one wants to fit a MAST model with different topologies contained in `trees.nwk` in conjunction with the `GTR` model to sequences in `data.fst`, one would use the following command:

     iqtree2 -s data.fst -m "GTR+T" -te trees.nwk